 The continuation of MCOM 1203, this course focuses on reporting and writing stories for print and online publications utilizing more advanced techniques.
-Students will practice interviewing, researching, writing on deadline, conforming to Associated Press style, and editing their stories, as well as those of their peers, contributing content for publication in the student newspaper or online edition.
+Students will practice interviewing, researching, writing on deadline, conforming to Associated Press style, and editing their stories, as well as those of their peers, contributing content for publication in the student newspaper, magazine or online edition.
 Prerequisite: C or better in MCOM 1203.
 Lab fee: \$10.
-This course is only offered during the spring semester each academic year.